What is it?

-- An object appreciated by our dog,
+- An object our dog likes,

-- Treats appreciated by our dog.
+- Treats our dog likes.

 Description and progression

-Video: To increase the distance
+Video: Increasing the distance

-Video: To retrieve the lost object
+Video: Retrieving the lost object

-Next steps: we start again from the step 1… with a new object (wallet, slipper, key ring,…).
+Next steps: start all over again… with a new object (wallet, slipper, key ring,…).

 Video: Ink is finding lost car keys